 Let’s say your daughter lives out of state and does not own an automobile, so she doesn’t have an individual auto insurance policy.
 While she’s visiting your home, you give her permission to operate your vehicle to travel around town.
-Unfortunately, while using the vehicle, she accidentally hits a building, causing $200,000 in property damage to the building.
+Unfortunately, while using the car, she accidentally hits a building, causing $200,000 in property damage to the building.

 If your insurance company (the carrier) in question decides to eliminate this coverage from their policy form as allowed by Section 500.3163 of the Act, you wouldn’t have any coverage under the policy.
 So, your daughter and yourself you be held personally liable for the property damage.
 Your insurance policy wouldn’t cover the cost of the damages.
 You would be paying that $200,000 bill out of your pocket.

 But the scenario doesn’t just apply to personal situations.
 It can apply to business situations, too.
 For example, let’s say, in similar circumstances, an out-of-state employee or business colleague uses a Michigan-based business’ company vehicle and causes property damage to a building.
-The person driving the vehicle and the company that owns the vehicle would be held personally responsible to pay for the damages.
+The person driving the car and the company that owns the car would be held personally responsible for paying for the damages.

 So now you have a better idea of this liability issue.
 It’s concerning.

 Ultimately, this issue requires a Michigan Legislative fix.
 Unfortunately, there is no indication of that type of solution on the near horizon.

-So that’s why if you believe this exposure exists for your particular personal or business situation, we encourage you to discuss with your Risk Advisor at Mason-McBride right now.
-We’ll explore further with you and find different coverage options for your consideration when it comes to Michigan No-Fault Auto Insurance.
+So that’s why if you believe this exposure exists for your particular personal or business situation, we encourage you to discuss it with your Risk Advisor at Mason-McBride right now.
+Then, we’ll explore further with you and find different coverage options for your consideration regarding Michigan No-Fault Auto Insurance.